bsimjoo/Telegram-RSS-Bot/README.md

 - *No more option*

 ---
-`/help` command will give you a list of all available command related to user level.
+`/help` command will give you a list of all available command related to your access.

 # Languages
 Available languages: